Aranshu/C-Bank-Management-System/1_Requirements/README.md

 * Small/Medium size bank can use this application

 ## What:
-* They can use it to manage the account of their customer
+* They can use it to manage the account of their customer and can provide a way for the customer to make a withdrawl

 ## When:
-* This problem emerge when the cutomer base of bank increased rapidly
+* This problem emerge when the cutomer base of bank increased rapidly and multiple transactions take place simultaneously

 ## Where:
-* It can be Run on both os linux and window as well as
+* Bank Management System can be Run on both os linux and window as well as

 ## How:
 * It will help banks to keep thier customer account updated and will also enable cutomer to make a withdrawl